gkusnir/docker-experiments/README.md

 Despite the difference in *inspect* json there is no difference in behaviour.

+Now it is pretty clear that docker has in it's *inspect* in "HostConfig" section a "Bind" section which corresponds to `-v` or `--volume` command line switch and a "Mounts" section which corresponds to `--mount` command line switch.
+As stated in docs the `--volume -v` is an old style and the `--mount` is the state-of-the-art option.

 ### Adding another volume

 Specifying another volume which has no in-container destination causes the destination to be created in the container.
 Running `docker run -ti --rm -v volume1:/testvol1 -v /testvol2 test:2` creates an anonymous volume and mounts it to /testvol2 in container which is created.